 - The X-Files frequently made use of this trope.
-Comically so, on occasion—David Duchovny has quite a bit of height on Gillian Anderson.
+Comically so, on occasion—Mulder (David Duchovny) has quite a bit of height on Scully (Gillian Anderson).
 Definite Ship Tease.

 - Used straight-up for courtship in an episode of The Commish.
 A police officer is advised to take his Girl of the Week to the park.
 When we see them there it's raining, only it's not a problem as they're both having a picnic under a pair of joined umbrellas.

 - Damon and Elena, in an episode of The Vampire Diaries.

 - A standard of many Korean Soap Operas, usually between the Canon Couple.